e-sensing/sits/README.md

 ### Overview

-The `sits` package provides a set of tools for analysis, visualization and classification of satellite image time series.
+The `sits` R package provides a set of tools for analysis, visualization and classification of satellite image time series.
 It includes methods for filtering, clustering, classification, and post-processing.

+## Installation

 ### Pre-Requisites